mayflower-tech/natuerlich/docs/getting-started.md

 Instead of directly using the XRCanvas, the underlying `<XR/>` component can be used to add WebXR support to a scene.
 The `XR` component allows to change the foveation, frameRate, referenceSpace, and frameBufferScaling.

-In addition to adding the `XR`, the event system needs to be overwritten, since **natuerlich** uses [xinteraction](https://github.com/coconut-xr/xinteraction).
+In addition to adding the `XR`, the event system needs to be overwritten since **natuerlich** uses [xinteraction](https://github.com/coconut-xr/xinteraction).
 Therefore, the events inside the canvas need to be disabled via `elements={noEvents}`.
-To enable interaction using normal mouse and touch controls we are adding the `XWebPointers` from [xinteraction](https://github.com/coconut-xr/xinteraction).
+To enable interaction using normal mouse and touch controls, we are adding the `XWebPointers` from [xinteraction](https://github.com/coconut-xr/xinteraction).
 The `XRCanvas` automatically applies these changes.

-The following code shows how to manually apply add the `XR` component and exhange the event system.
+The following code shows how to manually apply, add the `XR` component and exchange the event system.

 [CodeSandbox](https://codesandbox.io/s/natuerlich-barebones-manual-dg2q8r)